ernstal/PiStar-Tracker-withGUI/README.md

 The video stream is read via ZWO-ASI-SDK in a separated thread.

-In order to a compact device, the ST-4 commands should be implemented via the ZWO-ASI-SDK, instead of using the GPIOs of the raspberry.
+In order to a compact device, the ST-4 commands should be implemented via the ZWO-ASI-SDK, instead of using the GPIOs of the raspberry (ASI_GUIDE_DIRECTION).

 The controller for the ST-4 pulses is not implented from the non-GUI version.